 However, for those who enjoy the scavenger hunt game, it’s a fun thing to earn from.
 I’m one of those people who enjoy this so much that’s why I have decided to make this my full-time gig.

 Once I get into a thrift store, I check all the racks.
 I checked all clothes.
 I check them one by one to see if there’s anything that is worth selling.
 I look for brands that have a high resell rate and I look for designs that are unique and uncommon.

 Check All Clothes Before You Check Out

-When I started selling clothes, I was too lazy to check the items before check out.
-And I often find damages on clothes once I get home.
+When I started selling clothes, I was too lazy to check the items before checking out.
+And I often find damage to clothes once I get home.
 If the damage were repairable, I bring them to a local seamstress for repair which costs money of course.

 Nowadays, I really have learned my lesson well.
 I always check everything before I pay for the items that I have picked.
-I check the seams, hardware (buttons and zippers, etc) and I check if there are stains and tear on the exterior and on the lining.
+I check the seams, and hardware (buttons and zippers, etc) and I check if there are stains and tears on the exterior and on the lining.

 Some thrift stores are very generous in giving discounts and some are very strict in following their set prices.